 According to the Immigration Department, the directive takes effect immediately and all the applicants who had recently applied for passports have been directed to book appointments.

-Students on scholarship requiring immediate travel abroad, sickly persons with urgent travel appointments, public servants and business executives with urgent travel appointment will, however, be exempted from the directive.
+Students on scholarship requiring immediate travel abroad, sickly persons with urgent travel appointments, public servants and business executives with urgent travel appointments will, however, be exempted from the directive.

 Before the directive, all an applicant had to do was apply for the passport on the ecitizen portal, print the form then show up at an immigration center for the processing of the passport.

 Kenya has been keen on introducing the e-passport and had issued a deadline for August 31st, 2019, which had seen hundreds of people flock at Nyayo house in Nairobi as early as 4 am since the year began, prompting the government to open up more passport processing centres in other counties.